Learn the Art of Listening – Osho

 Vadan, the question seems to be simple but the answer is very complex.
 And the complexity becomes multidimensional, because the answer can come only from your own experience, not from outside.
 Just as the question is arising in you, the answer has to also be part of your interiority.
 But I will go into a little detail, to explain what I mean when I say that the moment is rare when eternity penetrates time.

 Time is that in which we live – it is horizontal.
 It is from A to B to C to D; it is in a line.
 Eternity is vertical.
-It is not from A to B and from B to C. It is from A to more A to still more A. It goes on upwards.
+It is not from A to B and from B to C. It is from A to more A to still more A. It goes on upward.
 The moment is rare because it happens only when meditation has reached ripening, maturity, when you have touched your innermost core.

-But if you can reach to the center of your being, the silences of your innermost center, you can see two roads: one horizontal, another vertical.
+But if you can reach to the center of your being, the silences of your innermost center, you can see two roads: one horizontal, another vertical. […]

 In a moment of meditation, you suddenly see that you can move in two directions – either horizontal or vertical.
-The vertical consists of silences, blissfulness, ecstasies; the horizontal consists of hands, work, the world.
+The vertical consists of silences, blissfulness, ecstasies; the horizontal consists of hands, work, the world. […]

 Once the vertical is discovered, one starts moving on the vertical line.
 That vertical line does not mean you have to renounce the world.
 But it certainly means that you are no more of the world, that the world becomes ephemeral, loses importance.
 It does not mean that you have to renounce the world and escape to the mountains and the monasteries.
 It simply means that you start – wherever you are – living an inner life which was not possible before.

-Before you were an extrovert; now, suddenly you become introvert.
+Before you were an extrovert; now, suddenly, you become introvert.
 As far as the body is concerned, you can manage very easily, if the remembrance is there that you are not the body.
 But the body can be used in many ways to help you to move on the vertical line.
 The penetration of the vertical line, just a ray of light coming into your darkness of horizontal life, is the beginning of enlightenment.

 You will look the same, but you will not be the same.
 Those who have a clarity of seeing, to them you will not look the same either.
 And at least for yourself, you will never look the same.
 And you can never be the same.
 You will be in the world, but the world will not be in you.